Flu (Influenza) Vaccine

 Who should get a flu shot?

-The CDC recommends everyone ages 6 months and older* get a flu shot this season, including healthy people, and people with chronic conditions.
+The CDC recommends everyone ages 6 months and older* get a flu shot every flu season, including healthy people, and people with chronic conditions.
 In general, it is recommended that anyone who wants to reduce his or her chances of getting the flu should be vaccinated.
 It's especially important for some people to get vaccinated, including:

 - People who are at high risk of developing serious complications like pneumonia if they get sick with the flu.
 This includes: